nodeontrain/nodeontrain.xyz/tuts/showing_all_users.md

 }]);
 {% endhighlight %}

-Let’s also add a little CSS for style
+Let's also add a little CSS for style

 `public/assets/stylesheets/custom.css`